1. What is eribulin?

-Eribulin is given as a drip into a vein (intravenously) in the hand or arm, although there are other ways of giving it depending on factors such as how easy it is to find suitable veins.
-For further information read about the different ways chemotherapy may be given.
+Eribulin is given slowly into a vein (intravenously) in the hand or arm over a period of two–five minutes.
+There are other ways of giving it depending on factors such as how easy it is for chemotherapy staff to find suitable veins, and your preferences.
+Read about the different ways chemotherapy may be given.

 Eribulin is usually given for as long as it’s keeping the cancer under control, but this will vary for different people.

 Tell your specialist about any prescribed or over-the-counter medicines you’re taking, and ask their advice before taking any herbal medicines or supplements.

 Everyone reacts differently to drugs and some people have more side effects than others.
 Side effects can usually be controlled and those described here will not affect everyone.
 If you’re being given other anti-cancer drugs with eribulin you may also have side effects from those drugs.

 If you’re concerned about any side effects, whether they are listed here or not, talk to your chemotherapy nurse or cancer specialist (oncologist).

 Effects on the blood